basti/icebergist.com/source/_posts/2015-10-17-headless-firefox-in-ubuntu-on-virtual-box-for-cucumber-testing.markdown

   - ruby
   - rails
   - vagrant
-  - virtual box
+  - virtualbox
   - ubuntu
   - cucumber
   - selenium-webdriver
 published: true
 ---

-If you use [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/) (e.g. some Ubuntu package) to build your Rails app and you want to test it with cucumber scenarios, this is right post for you.
+If you use [Vagrant](http://www.vagrantup.com/downloads.html), [VirtualBox](https://www.virtualbox.org/) and Ubuntu to build your Rails apps and you want to test it with Cucumber scenarios, this is right post for you.
+By default Vagrant and VirtualBox use Ubuntu without an X server and GUI.

-Everything goes well until you do not need `@javascript` flag for your cucumber scenario. `@javascript` uses a javascript-aware system to process web requests (e.g., Selenium) instead of the default (non-javascript-aware) webrat browser.
+Everything goes well until you need `@javascript` flag for your cucumber scenario. `@javascript` uses a javascript-aware system to process web requests (e.g. Selenium) instead of the default (non-javascript-aware) webrat browser.

-### You will need mozilla firefox
+### Install Mozilla Firefox

 Selenium WebDriver is flexible and let you run selenium headless in servers with no display.
 But in order to run, Selenium needs to launch a browser.
 If there are no display to the machine, the browsers are not launched.
 So in order to use selenium, you need to fake a display and let selenium and the browser thinks they are running in a machine with a display.